Associate Degree Nursing Program

 - Submit official transcripts to the registrar’s office by December 1st

-- Submit an unofficial updated fall transcript to the HSC Counselor by January 31st
+- Submit an unofficial updated fall transcript to the HSC Advisor by January 31st

 - TSI and HESI A2 testing documentation